dmak78/usa-facts-api/Govt_Finance_Spending_JSON_Data_proposal.md

 responses in order to show the total data stucture needed to build the Government Finance tables and interactivity.

+## COLUMNS ARRAY AND COLUMN OBJECT
+The columns array of objects represents the horizontal columns of the data and uses the 'id' to point to the key in the row data and total_row data array objects.
+The 'name' field is the visual display name to appear in the table header.
+In the previous version I had the columns array as part of each individual data table object, but decided to move it to the main parent JSON object.

 ## DATA TABLES
 The data_tables array is made up of objects that represent each table to be displayed on the page, given the selected combination of available attributes.
 Listing them out this way allows